mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 ## Message Types {#message-types}

-Workflows in mPlane are built around the capability - specification - result cycle.
-Capabilities, specifications, and results are kinds of statements: a capability is a statement that a component can perform some action (generally a measurement); a specification is a statement that a client would like a component to perform the action advertised in a capability; and a result is a statement that a component measured a given set of values at a given point in time according to a specification.
+Workflows in mPlane are built around the Capability - Specification - Result cycle.
+Capabilities, Specifications, and Results are kinds of statements: a Capability is a statement that a Component can perform some action (generally a measurement); a Specification is a statement that a Client would like a Component to perform the action advertised in a Capability; and a Result is a statement that a Component measured a given set of values at a given point in time according to a Specification.

 Other types of messages outside this nominal cycle are referred to as notifications.
 Types of notifications include Withdrawals, Interrupts, Receipts, Redemptions, and Exceptions.
-These notify clients or components of conditions within the measurement infrastructure itself, as opposed to directly containing information about measurements or observations.
+These notify Clients or Components of conditions within the measurement infrastructure itself, as opposed to directly containing information about measurements or observations.

 Messages may also be grouped together into a single envelope message.
 Envelopes allow multiple messages to be represented within a single message, for example multiple Results pertaining to the same Receipt; and multiple Capabilities or Specifications to be transferred in a single transaction in the underlying session protocol.